 Graph paper/ computer access

-Highlight to the pupils that so far their learning has focussed upon imports into the UK from other countries around the globe.
+Highlight to the pupils that so far their learning has focused upon imports into the UK from other countries around the globe.

 Explain the table on the PPT shows data of where the UK exports the most to.
 Explain these countries are the UK’s ‘top trading partners’ because the most money is made through trade with these countries.